British Darts Organisation: Topic International Darts League

 The Topic International Darts League was a tournament staged in the Netherlands and formed the second leg of the Grand Slam having been introduced in 2003.
-Whilst its format has evolved in recent years, it features players competing in a round-robin tournament.
+Whilst its format evolved in later years, it featured players competing in a round-robin tournament.
 The 2006 event featured 32 players in 8 groups of 4, which were then reduced to 4 further groups of 4.
 The top two in each group then went through to the knockout stages.

 When Raymond van Barneveld switched to the PDC in 2006, the tournament organisers agreed with the BDO to invite four players from the rival organisation.
 Van Barneveld (PDC) went on to win the title for the third time in 2006 and Gary Anderson (BDO) won the 2007 event.
 This remains the only major event to date that Phil Taylor hasn't won in either the BDO or PDC.